Castle Szidonia: World War II

-Upon entering the building, visitors can see historical wooden tiles and a plaster ceiling in the lobby, as well as a marble fireplace which remained intact during World War II.
-In the chapel there is a high-quality copy of the work of Italian painter and inventor Leonardo da Vinci, Madonna Litta, whose original is exhibited in the Hermitage Museum in Saint Petersburg, Russia.
+In the building, there are historical wooden tiles and a plaster ceiling in the lobby, as well as a marble fireplace that remained intact during World War II.
+In the chapel, there is a copy of the work of Italian painter and inventor Leonardo da Vinci, Madonna Litta, whose original is exhibited in the Hermitage Museum in Saint Petersburg, Russia.
 On either side of the altar were 17th-century wooden statues, which are now exhibited in the Christian Museum in Sopron, portraying the Apostle Paul and the holy bishop.
 The identity of the artist who produced these works is unknown.

 The salon floor furniture comes from the Amsterdam palace of Louis Bonaparte, brother of Napoleon.
 The furniture is from a Dutch lady's estate.
 After her death, it was inherited by her daughter, the first wife of Verseghy Elek, Johanna Elizabeth Janssen, the granddaughter of the highly successful global tradesman and philanthropist, Peter Wilhelm Janssen of Amsterdam.
 In this way, the former royal salon furniture came to Röjtökmuzsaj.

 The Verseghy family crypt is located in the castle park Verseghy.
 The father of Elek Nagy, Francis, was buried there in 1928.
 Elek Nagy Verseghy's wife died in 1934, aged 34 years, and is buried in the family crypt.
-Elek and Elizabeth left behind six small children; Francis Xavier, Edith, Magdalena, Alexa, Peter (who died in WWII), Maria Louisa and Elizabeth.
+When she died, Johanna Elizabeth left behind six small children; Francis Xavier, Edith, Magdalena, Alexa, Peter (who died in WWII), Maria Louisa and Elizabeth.

-Verseghy Elek Nagy remarried Mary Louise Countess Zichy in 1936, with whom he had two sons, Andrew and Elek.
+Verseghy Elek Nagy remarried Mary Louise Countess Zichy in 1936, with whom he had two more sons, Andrew and Elek.

 Verseghy Elek Nagy and his wife were deported in 1951 to Tiszasüly – Kolop Tanya.